Puzzling Pursuits - "BLACKBRIM: 1876"

 We have to applaud the writer for giving us such an enjoyable back story to read.
 This was probably our most memorable part of this game.
 From the beginning of when we received the letter from the police commissioner to the various times we've received the letters from the kidnapper himself, it really lured us deeper and deeper into the plot.
 As the game entered part II, more stories were revealed on why the kidnapper was doing this.
 The research done on the history of 1800s century plus how the narrative was build really gave us the urge of wanting to search on the website to see if this story was real or not.
 From the presentation of the game design to the amount of game time we've received, it was definitely worth the value.
 Moreover, the game is replayable (if you are careful with not writing anything on the pages) so it could even be gifted or replayed at a later time!

-10% off with "ESCAPETHEROOMERS" (limited one per customer)
+Discount Code: 10% OFF - "ESCAPETHEROOMERS" (limited one per customer)

 (If you do decide to try this game, please remember to let them know that you heard it from"ESCAPETHEROOMers"!)